 VALERIE A. GRUBER is Professor in the Department of Psychiatry and Behavioral Sciences at UCSF, and cluster leader of the Public Service and Marginalized Populations Cluster of the UCSF Clinical Psychology Training Program.
 Dr. Gruber is a licensed psychologist, and holds an APA certificate in the treatment of alcohol and other substance use disorders.
 She completed a Ph.D. in Clinical Psychology at Kent State University, internship at the UCSF Clinical Psychology Training Program, and an M.P.H. at the University of California Berkeley.
 Her clinical, supervision, leadership, teaching and research efforts focus on developing clinical interventions for substance use disorders and associated medical conditions that are effective for low-income, culturally diverse substance users.
 Areas of expertise include trauma-informed integrated treatment of substance use in behavioral health and primary care settings.
 Her skills include motivational interviewing, individual, couples and group psychotherapy, psychological assessment, cultural competence, staff development, program management and clinical research.
-She has published research on psychosocial interventions in methadone maintenance, outpatient and residential addiction treatment, and on substance use disorders in HIV primary care..
+She has published research on psychosocial interventions in methadone maintenance, outpatient and residential addiction treatment, and on substance use disorders in HIV primary care.

-LAUREN M. HAACK is an associate professor and licensed clinical psychologist with interests focused on 1) cultural influences to mental health conceptualization, assessment, and treatment, 2) accessible and culturally attuned evidence-based services for traditionally underserved youth and families worldwide, and 3) behavioral health provider experience, training, and consultation.
-Dr. Haack is involved in several current clinical research efforts, including projects funded by the National Institute of Mental Health (NIMH), National Institute of Health Fogarty International Center (NIH-FIC), focused on digital solutions to improving family access to and engagement in psychosocial treatment for ADHD; see more at STRIVElab.UCSF.edu.
-When not conducting clinical research and teaching, Dr. Haack provides instruction and consultation/supervision on various UCSF Department of Psychiatry and Behavioral Science (DPBS) teams, including the HALP team, the Child and Adolescent Psychiatry Fellowship Program, the Juvenile Justice Behavioral Health team, and the Child and Adolescent Psychiatry Portal.
+LAUREN M. HAACK is an associate professor and licensed clinical psychologist focused on 1) cultural influences to mental health conceptualization, assessment, and treatment, 2) accessible and culturally-attuned evidence-based services for traditionally underserved youth worldwide, and 3) behavioral health, primary care, and school provider experience, training, and consultation.
+Dr. Haack is involved in several current clinical research efforts, including projects funded by the National Institute of Mental Health (NIMH) and National Institute of Health Fogarty International Center (NIH-FIC) focused on improving family access to and engagement in psychosocial treatment for ADHD delivered in schools domestically and internationally; see more at STRIVElab.UCSF.edu.
+When not conducting clinical research and teaching, Dr. Haack provides instruction and consultation/supervision/education on various UCSF Department of Psychiatry and Behavioral Science (DPBS) teams, including the HALP team, the Child and Adolescent Psychiatry Fellowship Program, and the California Child and Adolescent Mental Health Access Portal (Cal-MAP) pediatric mental health care access program.
 She is a co-chair of the research taskforce within the UCSF DPBS Diversity Committee.
 Dr. Haack is the CPTP associate training director and CAI cluster co-leader; she also co-leads the CPTP Clinical Seminar.